kirillseva/help/README.md

 ### Will Yue support XAML/QML?

 No, Yue will always be a widgets library, there is no plan to implement high level languages like XAML/QML in Yue.
-The goal of Yue is to provide a low level library that can be used to easily implement things like Rect Native and XAML/QML.
+The goal of Yue is to provide a low-level library that can be used to easily implement things like Rect Native and XAML/QML.

 However Yue will support creating widgets from simple XML descriptions, since it is essential for writing a visual GUI builder.

+### Will Yue support CSS?

+No.

 ### What's the minimum version of Windows supported?

 By using Win32 API and GDI+, Yue can work on Windows >= 7.
 It is also possible to make Yue work on Windows XP with some efforts, but this is not on my roadmap.

+### Are all widgets windowless on Windows?

+No, currently text input related widgets are still implemented by using Win32 Common Controls, becuase it is rather tough to implement a text input widget from scratch, and I have to focus on more important things first.

+In future I'll make all widgets windowless, but it might be optional since it may bloat the size of executable.

 ### Can I embed a web browser in Yue?